datainfrahq/druid-operator/docs/api_specifications/druid.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>k8s service resources to be created for each Druid statefulsets</p>
+<p>Services Kubernetes services to be created for each workload.</p>
 </td>
 </tr>
 <tr>